Sonya Abilities and Strategy

 - Mostly, if you want to keep chasing a running target, it is better to only use Ancient Spear and Seismic Slams to reach it, as Basic Attacks will slow you down (assuming you have enough Fury for that).

 - Nerves of Steel should not be used together with Ignore Pain.
 It is better to use them separately to maximize Sonya's survivability.

 Although we typically list Hero abilities in order, Sonya's Trait is quite unique in that it heavily impacts the way that she is played.
 As such, we list it first and not last, as we usually do with other Heroes.

-Use Fury instead of Mana, which is gained by taking or dealing damage.
+Use Fury instead of Mana, which is gained by taking damage or dealing Basic Attack damage.
 Using a Basic or Heroic Ability grants 10% Movement Speed for 4 seconds.

 As a resource, Fury is not particularly difficult to manage, though it is an integral part of Sonya's playstyle.
 A simple rule of thumb is to not spend it when you may not be able to regenerate it before engaging in any kind of player combat, for which you always want your pool to be full or nearly so.
 You should, however, try and avoid overgenerating Fury by attacking or using Ancient Spear when you are full.
 It is also worth noting that the Healing Well does not provide Fury.

 The Movement Speed increase clause is straightforward: it essentially amounts to a reliable 10% Movement Speed increase while in combat, allowing Sonya to outmanoeuvre, chase, and escape from many less-mobile Heroes.
 It is helpful for increasing your Basic Attack uptime as well, granted that you maintain the effect by using an Ability at least once every 4 seconds.

 - Cooldown: 13 seconds